Pretrial Abolition Lab

 Course Description

-The Pretrial Abolition Lab examines the systemic harms of pretrial incarceration and the growing body of research that debunks its efficacy and necessity.
-Through a multidisciplinary approach, students explore public education and narrative change, conduct research and design pilot projects, develop strategic litigation and law reform strategies, and study innovative non-carceral alternatives to pretrial detention.
+The Pretrial Abolition Lab is building a multi-decade, interdisciplinary blueprint for ending the practice of pretrial detention.
+Students in the Lab will learn about the systemic harms of pretrial incarceration and the growing body of research that debunks its efficacy and necessity; study the different aspects of the pretrial justice movement, and assess the various challenges and innovations in the field.
+Simultaenously, students will work with advisors and experts to develop recommendations for advancing pretrial justice across 5 core pillars: public education and narrative change, research and data, strategic litigation and law reform, and innovative non-carceral alternatives to pretrial detention.
+The year culminates in a symposium aimed at advancing a blueprint for universal pretrial freedom.
 The Lab empowers students to analyze pretrial practices, create practical solutions, and reimagine a pretrial system without pretrial incarceration.
-The year culminates in a symposium aimed at building a blueprint for universal pretrial freedom.

 Application Procedure